Protist classification: Pancryptista

 The phylum Cryptista contains heterotrophic and photosynthetic single-celled flagellates.
 Its classification has undergone many changes through the years, and several conflicting systems and nomenclatures coexist.
 It was described by Thomas Cavalier-Smith in 1989 to unite two distinct groups of flagellates: the photosynthetic cryptomonads, and the heterotrophic goniomonads (respectively the two classes Cryptomonadea and Cyathomonadea).
-The name Cryptista was meant to be a synonym of Cryptophyta, the algal division described by the same author in previous years.
+The name Cryptista was meant to be a synonym of Cryptophyta, the algal Phylum described by the same author in previous years.
 In 2004, he modified the classification of Cryptista to add two subphyla: Cryptomonada, containing the aforementioned classes (renamed as Cryptophyceae and Goniomonadea respectively), and Leucocrypta, containing the heterotrophic katablepharids.
-The next year, a separate group of authors proposed a different higher ranking for katablepharids as a phylum Kathablepharida or division Katablepharidophyta, related to but independent from phylum Cryptophyta, with no mention of Cryptista.
+The next year, a separate group of authors proposed a different higher ranking for katablepharids as a phylum Kathablepharida or Phylum Katablepharidophyta, related to but independent from phylum Cryptophyta, with no mention of Cryptista.
 Between 2013 and 2015, Cavalier-Smith updated the classification once more by describing three new subphyla: Rollomonadia, containing the previous subphyla lowered to superclasses; Palpitia, containing the flagellate Palpitomonas bilix; and Corbihelia, containing picozoans, telonemids, and some heliozoan species (Heliomorpha and Microheliella).
 Corbihelia did not reach consensus: later analyses and revisions separated telonemids and picozoans as their own clades, and placed Heliomorpha in Cercozoa.
 However, the addition of Palpitomonas and the monophyly of Rollomonadia have been supported in other analyses.

 Cryptista was redefined in the 2019 ISOP revision as the clade containing Palpitomonas, katablepharids, goniomonads and cryptomonads.
 However, this revision introduced yet another classification system that is contradictory with the previous ones.
 They proposed a single class Cryptophyceae uniting cryptomonads, goniomonads and katablepharids, and treated cryptomonads as a single order Cryptomonadales, although this does not follow scientific consensus: there are more cryptomonad orders (e.g., Pyrenomonadales, Tetragonidiales) and the name Cryptophyceae was already used for taxa that excluded katablepharids and often excluded goniomonads too.
 There has not been a new revision since.

 Unlike with Heliomorpha, the genus Microheliella was genetically sequenced and its affinities have been resolved.
 In 2022, it was proposed as the sister group of Cryptista, in a clade known as Pancryptista.